-On July 6, 2011, in connection with the execution of an employment agreement, the Committee granted David Simon, our Chairman and CEO, a retention award in the form of a new series of 1,000,000 LTIP units.
+On July 6, 2011, in connection with the execution of an employment agreement, the Committee granted Simon Property's Chairman and CEO, David Simon, a retention award in the form of a new series of 1,000,000 LTIP units.
 The retention award vests in one-third increments on July 5th of 2017, 2018 and 2019, subject to continued employment.
 The grant date fair value of the retention award was \$120.3 million which is being recognized as expense over the eight-year vesting period on a straight-line basis.